REAL ESTATE AND OTHER SECURITIES

 (E)Percentage of the amortized cost basis of securities that is subordinate to New Residential’s investments, excluding fair value option securities.

-(F)Includes securities issued or guaranteed by U.S. Government agencies such as Fannie Mae or Freddie Mac.
+(F)Includes securities issued or guaranteed by U.S. Government agencies such as Ginnie Mae.

-(H)The total outstanding face amount was $11.9 billion (including $10.9 billion of residual and fair value option notional amount) and $5.4 billion (including $3.2 billion of residual and fair value option notional amount) for fixed rate securities and $7.5 billion (including $7.2 billion of residual and fair value option notional amount) and $19.5 billion (including $12.2 billion of residual and fair value option notional amount) for floating rate securities as of December 31, 2020 and 2019, respectively.
+(H)The total outstanding face amount was $10.0 billion (including $9.1 billion of residual and fair value option notional amount) for fixed rate securities and $6.6 billion (including $6.5 billion of residual and fair value option notional amount) for floating rate securities as of September 30, 2021.

-(I)Includes other asset backed securities (“ABS”) consisting primarily of (i) interest-only securities and servicing strips (fair value option securities) which New Residential elected to carry at fair value and record changes to valuation through the income statement, (ii) bonds backed by consumer loans and (iii) corporate debt.
+(I)Includes other asset-backed securities (“ABS”) consisting primarily of (i) interest-only securities and servicing strips (fair value option securities) which New Residential elected to carry at fair value and record changes to valuation through earnings, (ii) bonds backed by consumer loans, and (iii) corporate debt.

-The following table summarizes New Residential’s securities in an unrealized loss position as of December 31, 2020.
+The following table summarizes certain information for RMBS designated as AFS in an unrealized loss position as of September 30, 2021:

-New Residential performed an assessment of all debt securities that are in an unrealized loss position (an unrealized loss position exists when a security’s amortized cost basis, excluding the effect of credit impairment, exceeds its fair value) and determined the following:
+New Residential performed an assessment of all RMBS designated as AFS that are in an unrealized loss position (an unrealized loss position exists when a security’s amortized cost basis, excluding the effect of credit impairment, exceeds its fair value) and determined the following:

 (A)This amount is required to be recorded through earnings.
 In measuring the portion of credit losses, New Residential estimates the expected cash flow for each of the securities.
 This evaluation included a review of the credit status and the performance of the collateral supporting those securities, including the credit of the issuer, key terms of the securities and the effect of local, industry and broader economic trends.
 Significant inputs in estimating the cash flows included New Residential’s expectations of prepayment rates, default rates and loss severities.
 Credit losses were measured as the decline in the present value of the expected future cash flows discounted at the security’s effective interest rate.

-(B)This amount represents unrealized losses on securities that are due to non-credit factors and recorded through other comprehensive income.
+(B)This amount represents unrealized losses on securities that are due to non-credit factors.

 (C)New Residential may, at times, be more likely than not to be required to sell certain securities for liquidity purposes.
 While the amount of the securities to be sold may be an estimate, and the securities to be sold have not yet been identified, New Residential must make its best estimate, which is subject to significant judgment regarding future events, and may differ materially from actual future sales.

-The following table summarizes the activity related to the allowance for credit losses on debt securities (excluding credit impairment relating to securities New Residential intends to sell or is more likely than not required to sell):
+The following table summarizes the activity related to the allowance for credit losses on RMBS designated as AFS (excluding credit impairment relating to securities New Residential intends to sell or is more likely than not required to sell):

 New Residential evaluates the credit quality of its real estate securities, as of the acquisition date, for evidence of credit quality deterioration.
 As a result, New Residential identified a population of real estate securities for which it was determined that it was probable that New Residential would be unable to collect all contractually required payments.